Sup3rCC Examples#

 Example Sup3rCC Data Usage#

 The jupyter notebook in this example shows some basic code to access and explore the data.
 You can walk through the example notebook.
-You can also clone this repo, setup a basic python environment with rex, and run the notebook on your own.
+You can clone this repo, setup a basic python environment with rex, and run the notebook on your own.

 Running Sup3rCC Models#